 If you’ve cared for canines for several years, you’ve probably gone through several grooming tools and brushes.
 Because dogs are the most common pets in the United States, their products create significant waste.
 With the Bass Brushes Green Dog and Cat Oval Brush, you can groom your dog and show your love for the environment.
 The Oval brush is made from eco-friendly bamboo, and unlike the competition’s brushes, Bass uses bamboo pins to remove loose hair and dirt.
 The handle has an attractive stained finish, and the oval head is ideal for grooming smaller breeds.

 Several dog owners were pleased that the Bass brush used bamboo instead of metal pins, but some dogs liked to chew on the bristles.
 Keeping your brush in a drawer or cabinet can prevent your pet from damaging the tool.

 7. Babyliss Pro Pet Flex Slicker Pet Brush

 However, the brush’s pins are too hard on dogs with light coats, and the brush is not suitable for pets that like to chew.
-Some customers complained that the gel leaked out of the handle when their dogs bit into it.
+Some customers complained that the gel leaked from the handle when their dogs bit into it.

 8. HandsOn All-In-One Pet Bathing & Grooming Gloves

 Dog and cat parents with sensitive pets love the grooming gloves, but they create more of a mess than bushes.
-The gloves remove fur and tangles, but the hair does not stick to the gloves; it falls on the floor or stays on your dog.
+The gloves remove fur and tangles, but the hair does not stick to them; it falls on the floor or stays on your dog.